Ultimate Guide To Eco-Friendly Female Hygiene Outdoors

 - Ethique (not a dry shampoo but it is bottle-less making it easier to carry in your pack)

 If you are doing a thru hike then you have to wash your hair eventually.
 Dr. Bronner and Bend Soap are two really good products that you can use for on the trail.
 Check out Avery Hayden's words of wisdom towards the end of this article to see how she keeps her hair clean on the Appalachian Trail.

-When I go on a backpacking trip I usually don’t do a full bathing until I reach a location with a shower.
+When I go on a backpacking trip I usually don't do a full bathing until I reach a location with a shower.
+It is a little more difficult to do your female hygiene routine when water and resources are very limited.
 On the trail I do like to do spot cleaning.
 I would use a soap or wipes to clean my arm pits, private areas, face, hand and feet.
 I always use an organic and earth friendly soap.
 Make sure to not use an antibacterial soap when washing your vaginal area.
-Us females do have friendly bacterias that we need so it is important to leave them there.
-Dr. Bronner’s and Bend Soap Company are the two soap brands that I highly recommend using.
+Us females do have friendly bacteria that we need so it is important to leave them there.
+Dr. Bronner's and Bend Soap Company are the two soap brands that I highly recommend using.

 Another brand that I recently came across is Epic Wipes.
 They have huge towel sized wipes that are good to give you a full body cleaning when on the trail.
 This is perfect for those rainy days that you get all muddy and have no where to shower at.
 I absolutely love these and best of all they are biodegradable, organic, and veteran owned.
 See how it works here.